stevebillings/a/README.md

 via a RESTful API.

 I am currently in the process of migrating database access from its original home in the main web application to the data services.
-As a result, there is still some code in the main web application that accesses the database directly; this code will be replaced (with calls to the data service REST API) over time as the data service functionality grows.
+As a result, there is still some code in the main web application that accesses the database directly.
+I plan to move all database access to the data service over time.

 ### Cloud platform